dongdong2061/DRGBT/README.md

 # Causality-based Modality&Platform-invariant Representation Learning for Dynamic RGBT Tracking and A Benchmark
 The official implementation for the paper [**Causality-based Modality&Platform-invariant Representation Learning for Dynamic RGBT Tracking and A Benchmark**].
+The paper is currently under review, and the full dataset will be released upon its acceptance.

 ## Models